haoz19/haoz19.github.io/_pages/about.md

 ---

 I am currently a second-year PhD student in the Electrical and Computer Engineering Department at the University of Illinois Urbana-Champaign (UIUC).
-My research interests encompass 3D/4D Reconstruction/Generation, Animation & Rigging, Out-of-distribution Segmentation, and Domain Adaptation.
+My research interests encompass 3D/4D Reconstruction/Generation, Animation & Rigging, and Physical Simulation in 3D vision.
+I was working on Out-of-distribution Segmentation and Domain Adaptation.

 My academic advisor is [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 I was fortunate to work with [Prof. Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), [Dr. Lu Qi](http://luqi.info/), and [Prof. Ruimao Zhang](http://zhangruimao.site/).